 So, if the sessions are not worth it, and the Expo does not give you a return, what can you do to get a return on GDC, or any other show for that matter?

-The biggest, and only real, reason you should go to a trade show is for business development.
+The biggest, and only real, reason you should go to a trade show is for business development as this is a great resource for inspiration.
 You need to turn into “Tradeshow Man”, willing to talk to anybody, relentlessly pimping your schtuff, acquiring contacts, and making industry friends that will last the rest of your career.
 Before you go, make every attempt to get a meeting with people that you think can help you either make or sell your game.
 Be relentless.
 Have a mission and a plan.
 Contacts begat more contacts.
 Be fearless in spreading your word.

 Between the few little meetings you are able to set up, here are a couple of methods of “working the show.”
 First of all, find a book about “working the room” and making contacts.
 This will be a sales oriented book, and will probably be in the self help section of the bookstore or library.
 Don’t pay for this book, just check it out or read it at the Borders coffe bar.
 The entire book will take about an hour to read/skim.
 You may think you don’t need this information, but it is invaluable.
 Sales, PR, and marketing people all use these proven social techniques, and you, being a good geek, have spent most of your time learning your craft, and have not had time to practice social interaction.
 Shameless self promotion, social interaction, and spreading your own word will be EXTREMELY painful, but the pain will eventually subside, and it will become a normal part of your business skills.